fczuardi/lstatify/README.md

 # lstatify
-browserify transform that replaces fs.lstatSync(path).something with it's value.
+browserify transform that replaces fs.lstatSync('./your/file').something with it's value.
 Useful for inlining file sizes.

 ## usage